The backcountry environment has changed dramatically in the last 10 years.

 Kagura used to be known as a ski resort for its early season skiing and spring skiing.
 However, former Kagura manager Minoru Nakazawa has dramatically changed the resort's atmosphere, saying, "The powder snow in the peak season is exciting."

-Nakazawa was involved in ski resort management as the general manager of Kagura Ski Resort (Prince Hotels Co., Ltd.) from 2005 until his retirement in 2016.
-Even after reaching retirement age, he remained at the ski resort as the sales manager under special treatment, working to further develop the backcountry environment, but retired from the company permanently in June 2020.
+From 2005 until his retirement in 2016, Mr. Nakazawa served as the general manager of Kagura Ski Resort (Prince Hotels Co., Ltd.), overseeing the resort's management.
+Even after reaching retirement age, he remained at the ski resort as sales manager under special arrangements, striving for further development of the backcountry environment.
+However, he completely retired from the company in June 2020.

-During his 15 years at the helm, Nakazawa has undertaken countless innovative initiatives.
-Wanting to learn more about them, we spoke to Nakazawa about the evolution of Kagura Backcountry to date.
-We
+During his 15 years as top executive, Mr. Nakazawa implemented countless innovative initiatives.
+Wanting to learn more about them, we interviewed Mr. Nakazawa about the evolution of Kagura's backcountry.

-learned about the path of "the man who created Kagura."
+There, we found the trajectory of "the man who created Kagura."

 (Interview recorded in August 2020)